barronwei/util-bot/README.md

 >Utility software is software designed to help to analyze, configure, optimize or maintain a computer.
 It is used to support the computer infrastructure - in contrast to application software, which is aimed at directly performing tasks that benefit ordinary users.

-That's exactlty what util-bot is set out to accomplish.
+That's exactly what util-bot is set out to accomplish.
 Except that it's a bot, and it is designed to analyze, configure and optimize fellows' workflows

 ## What it does
-We have implement 3 main features in the time we had:
+We implemented 3 main features in the time we had:
  - Join a pool
    - This command streamlines the team generation process, something that is difficult to accomplish with 100+ fellows :laughing:
 ```